ktdreyer/find-bzs/README.rst

 The output gives you a ``%changelog`` entry to paste into the .spec file, and a link for browsing the bugs to visually inspect them.
 The python-bugzilla command will change the bug to MODIFIED and populate Fixed In Version.

+Note: you must provide your GitHub user API token as a single line in ``~/.githubtoken`` so find-bzs can authenticate to the search API.